 Based on the student perceptions, each institution formed "student personas" to give insight into what kinds of aspects are present in a learning teaching environment that support quality learning and well-being.
 An example is given from the Netherlands in Figure 3.

 FEELINGS

 High intrinsic motivation

 Enthousiastic

 Eager to learn

 INFLUENCES

 International background

 Travelled the world

 PAIN POINTS

 Lack of preparation

 Communication

 Focus on theory rather than application

-Focus on theory rather than application

-Focus on theory rather than application

 WELL BEING

 Accessibility of teacher

 Communication

 Inspiring, passionate teacher